AhmdFir/MyDividend/README.md

 ![App Logo](my_dividend_logo.png)

 ## 📖 About the Application
-**MyDividend** is a native Android mobile application designed to help investors calculate the potential returns on their unit trust investments. [cite_start]This app was developed as an individual assignment for the **ICT602 (Mobile Technology and Development)** course[cite: 1, 5].
+[cite_start]**MyDividend** is a native Android mobile application designed to help investors calculate the potential returns on their unit trust investments[cite: 5]. [cite_start]This app was developed as an individual assignment for the **ICT602 (Mobile Technology and Development)** course[cite: 1, 34].

-[cite_start]It provides a simple, user-friendly interface to input investment details and automatically computes the total dividend yield based on monthly calculations, ensuring precise financial planning for users[cite: 3, 8].
+It provides a simple, user-friendly interface to input investment details and automatically computes the total dividend yield based on monthly calculations, ensuring precise financial planning for users.

 ## 👨‍🎓 Student Information
 * [cite_start]**Name:** AHMAD FIRDAUS BIN MOHD KHALID [cite: 19]